Skip to content

 8×8 is a small business phone system with a major appeal to contact centers.
 The base plan offers unlimited domestic calling, auto-attendant, and audio/video conferencing for up to 500 participants.

 While 8×8 offers more features than Vonage, it doesn’t transparently list its prices.
 Plus, many past customers complain of poor customer support.
-A review on TrustPilot says, “Expect long long hold hours.
-Their system cannot find you when you call them — even if you give them the phone number which was generated by them.”
+A review on TrustPilot says, “Long long hold hours.
+Their system cannot find you when you call them.
+Even if you give them the phone number which was generated by them.

 Additional limitations include: